 Mack Trucks introduced two new options for its 6x2 liftable pusher axle at the Mid-America Trucking Show.
 Automatic Standby Mode eliminates the need for the operator to manually initiate standby mode, while rear air disc brakes help improve braking performance and reduce maintenance.

-Mack Trucks today announced Automatic Standby Mode, a pioneering option for its 6x2 liftable pusher axle available on Mack Pinnacle highway models.
-Mack made the announcement during the 2017 Mid-America Trucking Show in Louisville, Kentucky.
+Mack Trucks announced Automatic Standby Mode, a pioneering option for its 6x2 liftable pusher axle available on Mack Pinnacle highway models.
+Mack made the announcement during the 2017 Mid-America Trucking Show in Louisville, Ky.

 The 6x2 with liftable pusher axle offers improved fuel efficiency and productivity benefits and is designed for applications that haul out heavy and return empty, such as bulk haul.
 The addition of Automatic Standby Mode eliminates the need for the driver to manually push buttons to initiate standby mode, simplifying operation.